Inbound vs. Outbound Marketing: What Works Better for Your Business?

 4. Easier to scale

 Companies that want to establish the right tactics to scale growth should adopt outbound strategies.
-Leveraging outbound sales development by using sales development representatives to pitch to a specific set of accounts leads to incredible results.
+Leveraging outbound sales services by using sales development representatives to pitch to a specific set of accounts leads to incredible results.
 This is typically done by targeting the ideal customer profile of these accounts.
 The SDR’s prospecting represents narrowly focused activities performed daily to a wider target audience than any full-cycle representative could handle.
 As such, the ability to add SDRs and grow the total prospecting population, while still remaining targeted, can be readily achieved.

 5. Understanding customer needs